-Located approximately 25 miles west of downtown Savannah near the junction of I-16 and I-95, DPR Construction was selected to build the new Tanger Outlet Savannah, a joint-venture project between Ben Carter Enterprises and Tanger Factory Outlet Centers.
-Branded Tanger Outlet Savannah, the center is Tanger Outlet’s 44th such outlet mall with the others located in 24 states and Canada.
+Located approximately 25 miles west of downtown Savannah near the junction of I-16 and I-95, the new Tanger Outlet Savannah was a joint-venture project between Ben Carter Enterprises and Tanger Factory Outlet Centers.
+The center is Tanger Outlet’s 44th such outlet mall with the others located in 24 states and Canada.

 Due to the number of subcontractors onsite and the need to consistently manage and maintain their information flow, completion lists and project punchlists were produced through the use of BIM360 Field.
 All subcontractor foremen carried tablet technology with them and were immediately notified of items as they were entered no matter where they were onsite.
 Because of their daily presence during construction, ownership was given access to the system and participated in the development of issues as they saw them.
 Generated lists became the basis of daily subcontractor meetings and were an efficient means of tracking issues from their inception to their completion.